 As Meg Jay wrote in The Wall Street Journal, “this makes a difference because when a stressor seems manageable, we perceive it as a challenge, and adrenaline—which boosts energy, focus and coping—is released.
 When a stressor seems unmanageable, however, we perceive it as a threat and our cortisol levels rise too, suppressing our immune system and making us more vulnerable to disease.”
 Interestingly, Dienstbier noted that toughened individuals increasingly seek out experiences that stimulate them and provide opportunities for more mastery and success.

 As Goggins said “Growing is a lifestyle.
 We need friction to grow.
 I put a bunch of friction in my life and I grew.
 You want to get tough; it’s a lifestyle.
 You need to callous your mind.
 If you say you’re going to wake up at 4:30 in the morning and run, then do it.
 Do something that sucks every day of your life.
 That’s how you grow.”
-In his 2018 autobiography Can't Hurt Me Goggins shares his astonishing life story and reveals that most of us tap into only 40% of our capabilities.
+In his 2018 autobiography Can't Hurt Me Goggins shares his astonishing life story where he had to overcome a violent father, racism, and low self-esteem.
+Goggins believes that most people tap into only 40% of their capabilities.
 Goggins calls this The 40% Rule, and his story illuminates a path that anyone can follow to push past pain, demolish fear, and reach their full potential.
 The only man in history to complete elite training as a Navy SEAL, Army Ranger, and Air Force Tactical Air Controller, he went on to set records in numerous endurance events, inspiring Outside magazine to name him The Fittest (Real) Man in America.